rtckit/php-pcap-ext/README.md

 ## Tests

-Before running the test suite, make sure the user has the ability to capture network packets (root or CAP_RAW).
+Before running the test suite, make sure the user has the ability to capture network packets (root or `CAP_NET_RAW`).

 ```sh
 make test
 ```

+## FFI Alternative

+A fully compilable [FFI packet capture](https://github.com/rtckit/php-pcap-ffi) package is also available; the underlying environment would still have the provide the libpcap library as well as the FFI dependencies (libffi and the PHP FFI extension).
+Otherwise, the FFI package can be used as a drop-in replacement when it makes sense to do so.

 ## License